oasis-tcs/openc2-jadn/jadn-v1.1.md

 -------

-*Editor's Note: content from abstract to intro:
-JSON Abstract Data Notation (JADN) is an information modeling language that formally defines essential content using a minimal set of core datatypes, plus encoding rules that losslessly translate between internal and external representations of each type.
-JADN's core requirement is to define information equivalence across external representations ranging from the most compact (e.g., IP packets, FIX-SBE transactions) to concise binary languages such as Protobuf and CBOR to text-based languages such as JSON and XML.
-JADN information models are themselves information values that can be serialized in any data format, edited as human-friendly information definition language (IDL) text files, and displayed as property tables or entity relationship diagrams to facilitate use with existing design processes and architecture tools.*

-*UML DataTypes vs. Classes and Properties  \
-Purpose vs. tooling support  \
-RDF lexical value*

 # 1 Introduction
 > *An information model is a representation of concepts, relationships, constraints, rules, and operations to specify data semantics for a chosen domain of discourse.
 An information modeling